mossmann/kicad-bom-scripts/README.md

 Usage:

-1) First step is to generate a BOM in kicad using no plugins.
+1) First step is to generate a BOM in kicad using the kicad_netlist_reader plugin (if you are using a version of Kicad that is older than Kicad 5, generatre the BOM without using a plugin).
 This will generate a .xml file in the project directory

 2) Next give the command to convert the .xml file to a .csv file.

 	 $: ~/kicad-bom-scripts/bom.py(or dkbom.py for digikey friendly BOM) <file.xml> <file.csv> <quantity>